swhi3635/bad-ideas/blog/content/mk2-vr6-passat-parts-car.md

 ## Parts list
 There are a number of parts that I plan to take from this car:

-- Pedal cluster
+* Pedal cluster
+* Front cross member (radiator support)
-- Front cross members
+* Front cross member (motor mount)
-  - Radiator support
-  - Front engine mount/support
-- Engine - 12v VR6 (AAA, OBD1)
+* Engine - 12v VR6 (AAA, OBD1)
-- Transmission - 02A
+* Transmission - 02A
-- Accelerator cable
+* Accelerator cable
-- Shifter box
+* Shifter box
-- Shifter cables
+* Shifter cables
-- Bolts - you can never have too many spare bolts lying around
+* Bolts - you can never have too many spare bolts lying around

 ## Pulling the pedal cluster
 The first item to come off of the Passat is the pedal cluster.
 The MK2 Jetta's clutch is cable-actuated, while the Passat's is hydraulically actuated.
 Since I'm swapping a different transmission into the MK2, the pedal cluster needs to match the new transmission's clutch setup.
 The cluster from this Passat should bolt up to the MK2 Jetta's firewall with little-to-no modification needed.